 There are in fact two methods of defining a planetary conjunction date: one is measured in Right Ascension (i.e. along the celestial equator) and the other is measured along the ecliptic, which is inclined at 23½° to the Earth's equatorial plane (this is due to the tilt of the Earth's axis in space).
 An animation showing how conjunction dates are determined by each method can be found on the Jupiter-Uranus 2010-11 triple conjunction page.
 Although conjunction dates measured along the ecliptic are technically more accurate (separations between planets can be significantly closer) the Right Ascension method is the more commonly used, and it is the one which is adopted here.

 ^ Back to Top of Page

 Moon near Venus Dates,

-Moon near Venus dates for the evening apparition of 2018 (click on the thumbnail for the full-size table, 27 KB).
+Moon near Venus dates for the morning apparition of 2018-19 (click on the thumbnail for the full-size table, 29 KB).
 The Date Range shows the range of dates worldwide (allowing for Time Zone differences across East and West hemispheres).
 Note that the dates, times and separations at conjunction (i.e. when the two bodies are at the same Right Ascension) are measured from the Earth's centre (geocentric) and not from the Earth's surface (times are Universal Time [UT], equivalent to GMT).
-The Sep. & Dir. column gives the angular distance (separation) and direction of the planet relative to the Moon, e.g. on May 17th 2018 at 18:09 UT, Venus is positioned 4°.8 North of the Moon's centre.
+The Sep. & Dir. column gives the angular distance (separation) and direction of the planet relative to the Moon, e.g. on April 2nd 2019 at 04:16 UT, Venus is positioned 2°.7 South of the Moon's centre.